Can you really purchase a home with a Reverse Mortgage or HECM?

 Why would anyone want to buy a home with a reverse mortgage?

 Well, there are many reasons.
 However, the one I see the most is the preservation of cash.
 Most seniors are not “cash rich” so preserving their cash is often a good idea.
 See the example below.

 Recently we helped a couple buy a home with a reverse mortgage.The home price was 148,000.
 They needed only about $79,000 including closing costs to purchase the home.
 This preserved $69,000 of their cash.They can now live in the home and make NO principal and interest payments for as long as they pay all applicable taxes, insurance, and homeowners dues.

 How much cash will I need to own the home I want?

 Call me and I’ll be happy to talk it over.
 There is NEVER any pressure and our goal is simply to help you understand the product.

-Please click here to see our FAQ page for requirements of a reverse mortgage.
+Please click here to see our FAQ page for requirements for a reverse mortgage.

 Disclosure: Enter Mortgage, dba Manhattan Mortgage NMLS 319482, MBR934 .